6 Signs Your Callout Isn’t Actually About Accountability

 And we all have different strengths—so if someone’s lacking in one area, such as knowing vocabulary words, we don’t have to treat them like they’re totally disposable to the movement.
 We can help them grow in that area, and hope that others would help us in the areas we need to grow, too.

-6. You’re Trying to Force Someone to Be Accountable
+6. You’re trying to force someone to be accountable

 Accountability is super important for our movements.
 Without it, we wouldn’t be able to learn or grow or take responsibility for our part in perpetuating systems of oppression.